 Physical security controls are not necessarily related to preventing theft by an outside party.
 Preventing people from plugging in various unknown devices in servers and computers can also be seen as a physical security control.

 Before conducting an IT Cybersecurity Security Audit, we have readiness meetings with your management team and the IT administrative personnel.

 These meetings help establish the reasons behind the audit and its strategic security objectives.
 Is regulatory compliance driving your desire to audit your IT systems?
 Were you a victim of a security breach?
 Or do you want to have full visibility into how prepared you are for a hacking attack?

 Here is our IT Security Audit Preparation Process:

 “Give me six hours to chop down a tree, and I will spend the first four sharpening my ax.”

 ― Abraham Lincoln

-Besides the mandatory pre-audit meetings with management, the client usually has to undergo internal preparation for the IT Security audit.
+Besides the mandatory pre-audit meetings with management, the client must undergo internal preparation for the IT Security assessment service.

 On the client’s side, the following items need to be taken care of: